-- Decorate with walnut halves (to keep them in place, I stuck mine with a little melted chocolate) and a further sprinkle of nuts and chocolate as you choose.
+- Decorate with walnut halves (to keep them in place, stick with a little melted chocolate) and a further sprinkle of nuts and chocolate as you choose.

 - Serve on its own, with poached pears or with whipped coconut cream or double/clotted cream (if you can eat dairy).

 - Store in the fridge between ‘eats’.
-It will firm up, but when brought back to room temperature before serving will regain its soft, gooey consistency.
+It will firm up, so be sure to bring back to room temperature before serving to regain a soft, gooey consistency.

 © 2019-2021 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist